-This research funded in part by NATO grant CLG 983049, the National Science Foundation under contract with San Diego Supercomputing Center, and National Science Foundation grants CNS-0627501 and CNS-0716460.
+This research funded in part by National Science Foundation under subcontract with San Diego Supercomputer Center and NATO CLG-983049.

 ©2008 IEEE.
 Personal use of this material is permitted.
 However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution to servers or lists, or to reuse any copyrighted component of this work in other works must be obtained from the IEEE.